 “I didn't think about doing it as a series then, but that tweet made people laugh and I enjoyed writing it and sticking it to him.
 I decided it could be a series when I tweeted at him about his 'SEE YOU IN COURT' comma splice; even more people had a good time with that one.”

 It’s hard to address all of Trump’s mistakes in 140 characters.
-So she’s compiled some of the best-worst examples into a book called Make Grammar Great Again.
+So Forrester’s compiled some of the best-worst examples into a book called Make Grammar Great Again.
 Its subtitle is “Crimes against the English Language in 140 characters”.
-It breaks down some of Trump’s crimes against language and explains, in grammatical terms, what he’s doing wrong.
-She also hopes the zine will make folks more comfortable with the rules of grammar by explaining them in an entertaining and friendly way.
+It breaks down some of Trump’s worst offences against language and explains, in grammatical terms, what he’s doing wrong.
+She hopes the book will make folks more comfortable with the rules of grammar by explaining them in an entertaining and friendly way.
 It’s broken down into sections explaining the basics of how to use commas, capital letters, terminating marks and pronouns.
 The “Miscellaneous Misconduct” section covers the way Trump’s dangling modifiers, “clumsy clauses” and “mislaid relative pronouns” lead to ambiguity of meaning and general sentence sloppiness.
 If it sounds too complicated for anyone but the most dedicated grammar nerd, it’s not.
 Real-world examples from Trump’s own Twitter account make clear his “crimes against construction.”

-Forrester is part of Melbourne writing studio, publisher and shop The Good Copy in Collingwood.
+Forrester is part of Melbourne writing studio and publisher The Good Copy in Collingwood.
 She has many gripes with Trump’s writing, but one area she wants to see him improve on in particular is consistency.

 “His use of dashes – he uses hyphens instead of dashes, or he’ll use three hyphens for a dash, and have weird spaces around his dashes – that’s pretty bad,” she explains.
 “He’s never consistent.